lucasnell/jackalope/cran-comments.md

 This is a resubmission.
 In this version, I have done the following:

+- No errors on installation for R-devel on Windows
 - Updated `src/Makevars` to be compatible with using OpenMP on macOS with R >= 4.0.0
 - Updated CITATION
 - Replaced deprecated `ape::is.binary.tree` with `ape::is.binary.phylo`